-Soft water maintains the efficiency of water heaters.
+Soft water preserves the efficiency of water heaters.

 Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

 If you have an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
-It can reduce the life of your heating element, because it has to work harder to heat water.
+It can shorten the life of your heating element, because it has to work harder to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes